alechemy/amazhonest/README.md

 # amazhonest

-A simple extension that replaces Amazon.com propaganda banners with facts worth knowing about the company.
+A simple browser extension that replaces Amazon.com propaganda banners with facts worth knowing about the company.

 I built this using [webextension-toolbox](https://github.com/HaNdTriX/webextension-toolbox).